-Sun Mon Tue Wed Thu Fri Sat 1 Name the shapes on your shape coloring page.
-Color them trying to stay in the lines.
-4 Tell someone about your day.
+Sun Mon Tue Wed Thu Fri Sat Tell someone about your day.
 What happened at the beginning, middle and end?
-5 Draw a picture of your family.
+Draw a picture of your family.
 Write or copy their names.
-6 Pick out a set of something (Legos, cereal, blocks) to group first by size, then again by shape, then again by color.
-7 Use tweezers to move beans or rice from one bowl to another.
+Pick out a set of something (Legos, cereal, blocks) to group first by size, then again by shape, then again by color.
+Use tweezers to move beans or rice from one bowl to another.
 Use tongs to move cotton balls from one bowl to another.
-8 Practice hopping on one foot 5 times.
+Practice hopping on one foot 5 times.
 Then switch feet.
-11 Mist plants with a spray bottle.
+Mist plants with a spray bottle.
 (This will help strengthen your hand muscles for writing.)
-12 Play catch with someone.
+Play catch with someone.
 Count each toss.
 Kick the ball.
 Move a step back with each kick.
-13 Go to the grocery store.
+Go to the grocery store.
 Name as many fruits and vegetables as you can.
 What color are they?
-14 Get your flashcards with the numbers 1-5.
+Get your flashcards with the numbers 1-5.
 Practice naming them and putting them in order.
 Add 6-10 when 1 to 5 is too easy.
-15 Sing a song like Twinkle, Twinkle Little Star while you wash your hands.
-18 Have a friend over to play a game.
+Sing a song like Twinkle, Twinkle Little Star while you wash your hands.
+Have a friend over to play a game.
 Practice taking turns and sharing.
-19 Play with clay or play dough.
+Play with clay or play dough.
 Make a person or some letters.
 (This will help strengthen your hand muscles for writing.)
-20 Try to stand on one foot with your eyes closed.
+Try to stand on one foot with your eyes closed.
 Then try to stand on the other foot with your eyes closed.
-21 Draw a picture with sidewalk chalk.
+Draw a picture with sidewalk chalk.
 Write your name with chalk.
-22 Practice walking backward for 6 or 7 steps.
-25 Go to the park and play on the swings and the slide.
-26 Play catch with someone.
+Practice walking backward for 6 or 7 steps.
+Go to the park and play on the swings and the slide.
+Play catch with someone.
 Count each toss.
 Kick the ball.
 Move a step back with each kick.
-27 Read a story and talk about how the people in the story feel (happy, angry, sad) and why they feel that way.
-28 Practice dialing your phone number.
+Read a story and talk about how the people in the story feel (happy, angry, sad) and why they feel that way.
+Practice dialing your phone number.
 Use your telephone number page.
-29 Build something with blocks.
+Build something with blocks.
 How many blocks did you use?

-July 2018
+July